deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 line behind him left arm’s length at least, nor the snippet of conversation he could just hear from a middle-aged couple by the door.

-'*No, I don’t think so…he doesn’t have any tattoos...*’
+'*No, I don’t think so…he doesn’t have any tattoos…*’

 *That*…shocked him.
 Upset and surprised him.
 He fumbled his way through a clumsy order for a simple Latte, left the change for a tip, and made